bsdpot/potluck/nextcloud-nginx-nomad/README.md

 Pass in a ```ip:port``` parameter for ```SELFSIGNHOST``` or ```-s ip:port```.
 If you don't specify a port 443 will be used.

 You also need to copy-in the `rootca.crt` file created as part of setting up self-signed certificates.
-Make sure to copy-in to `/root/rootca.crt` as the script expecting this file name.
+Make sure to copy-in to `/root/rootca.crt` as the script is expecting this file name.

 ## Use Caddy instead of NGINX